-An LLC Operating Agreement often states the events or votes which will trigger the winding up and dissolution of the company, and typically details how any LLC assets will be distributed after the discharge of all its liabilities
+An LLC Operating Agreement often states the events or votes which will trigger the winding up and dissolution of the LLC, and typically details how any LLC assets will be distributed after the discharge of all its liabilities.

 Since the LLC Operating Agreement is the governing document in regard to how the LLC is owned, operated and maintained, it is a good idea to make sure it covers all matters that could come up throughout the life of the company.

 As the LLC grows and adapts, so, too, can the LLC Operating Agreement.
 It can be changed or modified to suit the LLC’s growing or changing needs.
 Since the LLC Operating Agreement is not on file with the state of Delaware and therefore not part of the public record, it can be internally changed or altered at any time during the life of the LLC.